Behavioral Threat Assessment and Management for Educators and Administrators

 Planning: Giving thought and consideration not only to the idea of committing violence, but the who, what, when, where and how of doing so.
 Expressions may begin to reference timing, location, targets, means, methods, etc. The person of concern may seek out and gather information regarding prior shootings or shooters, information about potential targets, means of causing harm, equipment, etc.

-Preparation: Beyond just acquiring weapons, this stage involves attempts to prepare for the violence and to develop or acquire the means and methods to engage in harm to target(s)/victim(s).
-They may try to obtain the means to fulfill their plans (e.g. weapons, tools, particular clothing, etc.) They may adjust plans if they encounter barriers or see opportunities that support their violent ideas and plans.
+Preparation: Beyond just acquiring weapons, this stage involves attempts to prepare for the violence and to develop or acquire the means and methods to engage in harm to target(s) or victim(s).
+They may try to obtain the means to fulfill their plans (e.g., weapons, tools, particular clothing, etc.) They may adjust plans if they encounter barriers or see opportunities that support their violent ideas and plans.
 The person of concern may test boundaries to practice accessing secure areas.

 Implementation: The person of concern moves to carry out the violent plan.

 Research indicates that while targeted violence incidents are rarely spontaneous and impulsive, they can escalate rapidly from ideation through implementation.
 This may be expedited by a sense of desperation for resolution, lack of concern for consequences, or the influences of others encouraging escalation (e.g., through social media or direct communications).
 When there are indications that a person of concern may pose a threat to the school community, the threat assessment team will need to move quickly to inquire about and intervene in that planning or preparation.

 Many school shootings and other acts of targeted violence are preventable.
 The challenge is that, while pieces of the puzzle are usually available, the information is likely to be scattered and fragmented.
 When a threat is reported, a multi-disciplinary threat assessment team can act quickly to assemble the facts to determine if the person of concern is on the pathway to violence, and to work with them to solve underlying problems and move them away from thoughts/plans of violence.